astrobobert/AstroBobert_SQM/README.md

 A Sky Quality Meter implementation for Raspberry Pi using the TSL2591 light sensor.
 This project measures sky brightness in magnitudes per square arcsecond (MPSAS) and serves readings upon TCP connected request.

 ## Hardware Requirements
-- Raspberry Pi (any model with I2C pins)
+- Raspberry Pi Pico W
 - TSL2591 light sensor
 - Appropriate housing/enclosure for outdoor use (if applicable)